Information for Faculty

 Q: What is HMC doing to better communicate and collaborate with the consortium?

 A: While the colleges have chosen to take different approaches to the fall semester, we continue to work together in a variety of ways.
 The Presidents Council meets weekly, and we have regular meetings of the student deans, academic deans, business affairs, communications, admission and advancement leaders.
 In addition, there are a number of joint, cross-college committees working on projects such as the student information system as well as on projects related to shared services and resources.
 That said, it’s important to remember that while we are all part of one consortium, each campus still has its own unique mission and culture.
 We believe that makes the consortium stronger.

 Employment and Benefits

-Q: Is the Community Emergency Aid Fund meant to help us prevent furloughs if we cannot be in residence in the fall?
+Q: Is the Community Emergency Aid Fund meant to help us prevent furloughs if we cannot be in residence in the spring?
 Is the HMC Community Emergency Aid Fund something staff, students, and faculty in need can apply to or is it intended to support the operating budget?
+What is the EERF?

 Q: My daughter is in the process of getting braces, and I don’t know how this is going to work with our benefits if we have layoffs or furloughs.

 A: In the event we do have to offer fall courses online, we have committed to continuing health insurance for our staff who may have to be furloughed.
 Please reach out to Human Resources to discuss your specific needs.
 Since staff members’ concerns and needs vary greatly, we can better respond once we know more about a person’s specific circumstances and needs.